-Performance shares are designed to reward management for our relative TSR performance compared to the companies in the S&P 500 Index over a three-year period.
-The payouts of performance shares granted will be made in shares of our common stock or cash, as determined by the Compensation and Talent Management Committee, and will range from 0% to 200% of the target number of shares awarded, as shown below.
+Performance shares are designed to reward management for our relative TSR performance compared to our benchmarks over a three-year period.
+The payouts of performance shares granted will be made in shares of our common stock or cash, as determined by the Committee, and will range from 0% to 200% of the target number of shares awarded.
+The performance shares are not eligible for dividends.